microsoft/pxt-calliope/docs/reference/pins/i2c-write-number.md

 ### ~ hint

+#### Repeated start

 A [repeated start condition](http://www.i2c-bus.org/repeated-start-condition/) is set to help make sure that when you want to write multiple numbers from the device at one time, it can happen without interruption.
 A start conditon is sent (if **repeated** is `true`) each time a number is written without a matching stop condition.
 When the last number is written, the stop conditon can be sent by setting **repeated** to `false`.
 For single writes, don't use **repeated** or set it to `false`.

+#### Reserved addresses

+Some sensors on your @boardname@ use the same I2C bus that is connected to the pins that you program.
+This means that you should be careful to **NOT** use an address for your device that is the same as the any of the ones used by the sensors on the board.
+Check the [I2C sensor addresses](https://tech.microbit.org/hardware/i2c/) list before you assign one to your device.
+This will help you keep the addresses separate.

+#### Bus address format

+The @boardname@ uses 7-bit values to address the devices connected on the I2C bus.
+Before an address is transmitted, it is adjusted temporarily to an 8-bit value so that the valid address bits are sent properly.
+This means that the value of an 8-bit address present on the bus will appear as twice that of what you specified.
+This is fine though, since the device you are addressing will decode it to match the address you gave.
+If your device address is specified as an 8-bit address, you will need to use an address that is half that value when you read to or write from it.
 ### ~

 ## Examples